Adroiti/docs-for-code-review-tools/Pylint-method-hidden.md

-Pattern: Don't hide methods via attributes
+Pattern: Use of hidden method via attribute

 Issue: -